Uberspace/lab/source/guide_neos.rst

 Step 2: To configure your database, you need to enter the following information:

   * your preferred database driver.
 You can use the preselected ``MySQL/MariaDB via PDO``.
-  * your MySQL hostname, username and password: the hostname is ``localhost`` and you should know your MySQL credentials_ by now.
+  * your MySQL hostname, username and password: the hostname is ``localhost`` and you should know your MySQL :manual_anchor:`credentials <database-mysql.html#login-credentials>` by now.
 If you don't, start reading again at the top.
-  * your Neos database name: we suggest you use an additional_ database.
+  * your Neos database name: we suggest you use an :manual_anchor:`additional <database-mysql.html#additional-databases>` database.
 For example: isabell_neos.
 The installer will create this database for you if you select ``[New Database]`` and enter the name for the new database.

 Step 3: Create an administrator account.
 Please don't use ``admin`` as your username and set yourself a strong password.